 Armstrong Williams invited Will, his family and Bjorn Brooks (successful student) onto his TV show By “invited” I mean he probably had to pay to get interviewed, TV shows don’t normally invite people on for free to promote their businesses.
 At first, he was giving very short generic answers to questions from the host but towards the end couldn’t stop talking!
 Mainly they discussed how his strategies work and what it takes to become a successful trader.
 His sister and Dad talked for about a minute and Bjorn (who looked like he was held hostage) chimed in with some words of wisdom.
 (Take a drink every time the phrase “history tends to repeat itself” is repeated).

 I don’t have anything against Will personally but he does open himself to criticism by aggressively promoting his service online.
 The kid does have an army of haters monitoring his every move, eager to highlight any of his mistakes.
 To stop all the hate, Will should simply share brokerage statements to verify his track record.
 This is the only way he will be taken seriously, screenshots are not sufficient.

-In recent times it looks like Will has become homeless because of large losses trading options and has built up significant credit card debt.
-He’s been evicted from his apartment and is sleeping in his car to save money.
-He deleted all of his social media channels but recently reopened an Instagram account.
-Based on watching his Instagram stories, I’m worried about his mental health.
-Let’s hope he hasn’t burnt bridges with his family, he needs professional help to get his life back on track.
+In recent times Will became homeless because of large losses from trading options and built up significant credit card debt.
+He was evicted from his apartment and at one point was sleeping in his car to save money.
+Will deleted most of his social media channels but recently reopened an Instagram account.
+Based on watching Instagram stories, the state of his mental health is worrying.
+On the 30th of June, Will checked in a behavioural hospital/drug rehab clinic for a few days.
+Let’s hope he hasn’t burnt bridges with family and gets the professional help to get his life back on track.